-To inspect and copy health information that may be used to make decisions about you, you must submit your request in writing on a form provided by us to: "The Privacy Official at Planned Parenthood of Kansas & Mid-Missouri".
+To inspect and copy health information that may be used to make decisions about you, you must submit your request in writing on a form provided by us to: “The Privacy Officer at Planned Parenthood Great Plains.”
 If you request a copy of your health information, we may charge a fee for the costs of locating, copying, mailing or other supplies and services associated with your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to health information, you may in certain instances request that the denial be reviewed.
 Another licensed healthcare professional chosen by our practice will review your request and the denial.
 The person conducting the review will not be the person who denied your initial request.
 We will comply with the outcome of the review.

 Right to Amend.
 If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as we keep the information.
-To request an amendment, your request must be made in writing on a form provided by us and submitted to: "The Privacy Official at Planned Parenthood of Kansas & Mid-Missouri".
+To request an amendment, your request must be made in writing on a form provided by us and submitted to: “The Privacy Officer at Planned Parenthood Great Plains.”

 We may deny your request for an amendment if it is not the form provided by us and does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that: